-Mediation involves the appointment of an independent third party who assists the parties to negotiate their own settlement.
-The process is private and confidential and any settlement agreed as a result of the mediation is binding on the parties.
+The process is private and confidential, and any settlement agreed as a result of the mediation is binding on the parties.
 If an agreement cannot be reached, then court proceedings may have to begin.

-Adjudication is a form of ADR used in relation to construction and building related disputes.
+Adjudication is used in relation to construction and building related disputes.
 It is usually a very quick procedure which can be concluded within 28 days of referring a dispute to the adjudicator.
 The adjudicator’s decision is binding on the parties unless and until the dispute is determined by litigation, arbitration or agreement.
 Often an adjudicator’s decision will not be challenged.

-Expert Determination involves the appointment of an expert who is familiar with the technical issues in a dispute.
+Arbitration involves the appointment of an expert who is familiar with the technical issues in a dispute.
 The expert is jointly instructed by the parties to determine the dispute between them, often on the basis of written submissions only.
-The expert decision is legally binding on the parties.
+The expert’s decision is legally binding on the parties.
 The process is relatively informal and can be cheaper and quicker than other forms of ADR.

-Early Neutral Evaluation is a non-binding process in which an independent third party, appointed by the parties, gives an impartial assessment of the merits of the claim.
+Early neutral evaluation is a non-binding process in which an independent third party, appointed by the disputing parties, gives an impartial assessment of the merits of the claim.
 There is no power to impose a settlement on the parties but the evaluation can often facilitate settlement discussions.